sanzidaanee/Hackbio-cancer-internship/Stage 4/Report/Report.md

 ### Machine Learning Model

-We used feature selection, machine learning and KNN modelling to predict IDH status
+We used feature selection, machine learning and KNN modelling to predict IDH status.

-Random Forest: We used  Recursive Feature Elimination (RFE) to select the top 100 features, trained a Random Forest classifier on the selected features, and evaluated model performance with accuracy, confusion matrix, and classification report.
+Random Forest: We used  Recursive Feature Elimination (RFE) to select the top 100 features, trained a Random Forest classifier on the selected features, and evaluated model performance with accuracy, confusion matrix, and classification report [8].

-K-Nearest Neighbors (KNN): We applied variance thresholding for feature selection, trained a KNN model, and evaluated predictions with accuracy and performance metrics.
+K-Nearest Neighbors (KNN): We applied variance thresholding for feature selection, trained a KNN model, and evaluated predictions with accuracy and performance metrics [8].

 ## Results